Ibasquare/Cyberwalingalaxia2022/doc/installation/vmsetup.rst

 .. figure:: ../images/tutorial1/vmsetup/vbsetup/6.png

 7. Once the initialization phase is complete, the console login screen appears.
-The password to log in is the same as the user name, i.e. ``student``.
+The password to log in is the same as the user name, i.e. ``kali``.

 .. danger:: If your VM does not boot it may be related to the VT-x technology in most cases.
 To handle this issue, shutdown your (host) machine, open your BIOS settings, and enable Virtual Technology-x option.
 Finally restart your machine and test again.